substrate-system/frost-dkg/README.md

 ### Round 1: Commitment Phase

 1. Each participant generates a random polynomial of degree `t-1`
-2. Computes commitments to polynomial coefficients
+2. Compute commitments to polynomial coefficients
-3. Generates a Schnorr proof of knowledge for the secret (constant term)
+3. Generate a Schnorr proof of knowledge for the secret (constant term)
-4. Broadcasts commitments and proof
+4. Broadcast commitments and proof

 ### Round 2: Share Distribution

 1. Each participant evaluates their polynomial at every participant's ID
-2. Encrypts each share using X25519 + AES-GCM
+2. Encrypt each share using X25519 + AES-GCM
-3. Sends encrypted shares to respective participants
+3. Send encrypted shares to respective participants

 ### Round 3: Verification and Key Computation

 1. Each participant verifies received shares using sender's commitments
-2. Computes final secret share as sum of all received shares
+2. Compute final secret share as sum of all received shares
-3. Computes verification share (public key share)
+3. Compute verification share (public key share)
-4. Computes group public key
+4. Compute group public key

 ### When signing